Prerequisites

 - Select Assign to complete the assignment.

-Step 5: Download or copy the Federation Metadata
+Step 5: Download or Copy the Federation Metadata

 After completing the SAML configuration, you’ll need to provide Ally Security with your federation metadata:- Navigate back to the Single sign-on page for your application.